leynier/leynier.github.io/docs/index.md

 ### [University of Havana](http://www.uh.cu)

 > Bachelor's Degree, Computer Science.
-September 2016 - Present
+September 2016 - December 2021

 Student of Computer Science of the Faculty of Mathematics and Computation of the University of Havana.
 I have represented the faculty and the university in many events such as the International Girls' Day on ICTs developed at the Cuba Security Center, the ICT Boulevard developed at the Central Palace of Computing and Electronics of Cuba, etc.